 Prior to joining Van Ness Feldman, Paul served as the Assistant General Counsel of MidCon Corp., a subsidiary of Occidental Petroleum Corporation.
 In addition to representing MidCon Corp. at FERC, he was responsible for all phases of complex litigation between two interstate pipelines, which included proceedings before federal and state courts and FERC.
 He also managed administrative litigation and won reversal of an order seeking over $1 billion in restitution, precipitating a favorable settlement.

-Paul serves as a member of the firm’s Executive Committee and serves at the Firm's Ethics Officer.
+Paul serves as the Firm's Ethics Officer and previously served as a member of the firm’s Executive Committee.

 City University of New York, Brooklyn College